codeananda/codeananda/README.md

 **ChatGPT Development**

-I'm excited about the new wave of innovation occurring due to the release of ChatGPT and other LLMs.
-I want to use these technologies to create powerful models and transform our lives.
+I'm excited about the new wave of innovation occurring due to the release of ChatGPT and other open source LLMs such as LLaMA2.
+I want to use these technologies to create powerful models that transform our lives.

 **Projects I've Worked On**